 After a decade of musical success, Duncan was the first member of Wills' Texas Playboys band to volunteer for the armed services after the bombing of Pearl Harbor.
 His service lasted less than a year when he received a medical discharge and rejoined Wills in 1944 as the war neared its end.

+In 1948, Wills and Duncan parted ways.
+Duncan then organized another Western swing band - Tommy Duncan and His Western All Stars, featuring his younger brother Glynn.
 He appeared with Wills and several of the Playboys in a number of Western movies, including Bob Wills and His Texas Playboys (1944), Rhythm Roundup (1945), Blazing the Western Trail (1945), Lawless Empire (1945) and Frontier Frolic (1946).
 Duncan joined Wills in writing several more numbers, including "New Spanish Two Step" (1945), "Stay A Little Longer" (1945), "Cotton-Eyed Joe" (1946) and together with Cindy Walker, "Sally Goodin" (1947).
 One night in a bar visiting with songwriter Walker, Duncan motioned for her to look at a gentleman sitting just a few tables away who was staring at his glass of beer.
 Duncan commented to her that he's just been "watchin' the bubbles in my beer."
 Instantly they both realized they had a song idea and together wrote "Bubbles in My Beer", which became one of the staples of Western Swing music.
 Aside from "Faded Love", sung by Rusty McDonald and Leon Rausch, every Texas Playboys record that was a hit featured Duncan on vocals, cementing his status as the finest vocalist in the history of Western Swing.

 In 1948, Wills fired Duncan when he overheard him complaining about Wills missing shows due to his drinking binges.
 Duncan then organized another Western swing band - Tommy Duncan and His Western All Stars, featuring his younger brother Glynn.
 Another brother, Joe Duncan, was the lead vocalist for Johnnie Lee Wills' band in Tulsa for a period of time.
 At the height of the band's popularity, Duncan and the band made an appearance in the 1949 Western film, South of Death Valley, starring Charles Starrett and Smiley Burnette.
 Musical tastes were changing, however, and attendance at the Western All Stars' dances ranged from fair to poor, certainly not enough to sustain a large band, which lasted less than two years.